shopapps/laravel-scout-solr-engine/README.md

 choose add collection and configure it across your shards and replicas ( for demo mode use shards: 2 and replicas: 2)

 #### Step 2: Setup your schema in the Model
-make sure you model is
+make sure your model is configured to use the correct Searchable trait
 ```php

 <?php